 - How long does it take to complete Linguistic Development through Poetry Memorization?

 - Is Linguistic Development through Poetry Memorization just for children?

 - How early can you begin the program?

 - What do I receive when I purchase Linguistic Development through Poetry Memorization?

 Some of the links in this post are affiliate links.
 If you click through and make a purchase, I will earn a commission, but that commission will not increase the price you pay.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy to learn more.

-We first added Linguistic Development through Poetry Memorization to our homeschool when our oldest child was in third grade.
+We first added Linguistic Development through Poetry Memorization to our homeschool in 2017 when our oldest child was in third grade.
 We had dabbled in poetry memorization, but mastery wasn’t on our radar until we heard Andrew Pudewa speak at a homeschool convention.
 In under an hour, Mr. Pudewa convinced me that my children were capable of memorizing and actually retaining dozens of poems, a feat I had not previously considered possible or necessary.